 Example usage of retrieve requests with filter criteria using modifiedSince condition tag: if a target resource is modified since 12:00 then the Hosting CSE will identify it as a matched resource.

 Discovery Result Type: Optional Discovery result format.
-This parameter applies to discovery related requests (see filterUsage in table 8.1.2-2 and clause 10.2.6) to indicate the preference of the Originator for the format of returned information in the result of the operation.
+This parameter applies to requests return a URIlist or a Child Resource Reference.
+This parameter indicates the format of URIs returned in the result of the operation.
 This parameter shall take on one of the following values reflecting the options in clause 9.3.1:

 Hierarchical addressing method.